vighneshiyer/vighneshiyer.com/content/research/comp-arch/semantic_compression.md

     - We want to compare on aggregate PPA cost and benefit and on real RTL evaluation unlike their simulator based eval
     - https://github.com/xingyuli9961/CS262AProject-FlitReduce-NoC_Compression
     - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6742954 (NoΔ: Leveraging Delta Compression for End-to-End Memory Access in NoC Based Multicores)
+    - These are quite low-level and naive compression algorithms that do not take advantage of the known schema of protocol messages

 - (Optimal Protocol NoC Packetization): NoC protocol to packet packing (profile based) automatic RTL generation including optimal compression scheme